 The Web Viewer is designed and optimized for use with the Chrome web browser.
 Use with other browsers may result in degraded performance.
 OnePacs recommends the use of Chrome with the Web Viewer.

-- Browser: Chrome or Firefox recommended (Edge, Safari, IE 11 supported)
+- Browser: Chrome recommended (Edge, Firefox, Safari, IE 11 supported)

 - CPU: At least a modern 2 core processor